-Given a collection of training examples, there are typically many decision trees consistent particular training examples it encounters, it is difficult to characterize precisely the inductive bias exhibited by ID3.
+Given a collection of training examples, there are typically many decision trees consistent with these examples.
+Describing the inductive bias of ID3 there- fore consists of describing the basis by which it chooses one of these consistent hypotheses over the others.
+Which of these decision trees does ID3 choose?
+It chooses the first acceptable tree it encounters in its simple-to-complex, hill- climbing search through the space of possible trees.
+Roughly speaking, then, the ID3 search strategy (a) selects in favour of shorter trees over longer ones, and (b) selects trees that place the attributes with highest information gain closest to the root.
+Because of the subtle interaction between the attribute selection heuristic used by ID3 and the particular training examples it encounters, it is difficult to characterize precisely the inductive bias exhibited by ID3.
 However, we can approximately characterize its bias as a preference for short decision trees over complex trees.
 Approximate inductive bias of ID3: Shorter trees are preferred over larger trees.

-Because of the subtle interaction between the attribute selection heuristic used by ID3 and the valued function).
+ID3 searches a complete hypothesis space (i.e., one capable of expressing any finite discretevalued function).
 It searches incompletely through this space, from simple to complex hypotheses, until its termination condition is met (e.g., until it finds a hypothesis consistent with the data).
 Its inductive bias is solely a consequence of the ordering of hypotheses by its search strategy.
 Its hypothesis space introduces no additional bias.